secfree/secfree.github.io/_posts/2021-02-13-the-evolution-of-my-note-taking-method.md

 Taking notes is quite important to (a programmer)/(an engineer), as we need to

 - Involve a lot of details to implement a program or resolve real problems.
-- Learn a lof of new technologies to improve sytems.
+- Learn a lot of new technologies to improve systems.
 - Have good structure learning and thinking to beyond scattered points and details.
-Which need us to adjust based on previous learning.
+Which needs us to adjust based on previous learning.

-My note-taking method and tool has evolved four generations in the past 8+ years of working.
+My note-taking method and tool have evolved four generations in the past 8+ years of working.

 ---